-With existing Government loan schemes coming to a close, such as CBILS and BBLS, the new Recovery Loan Scheme (RLS) has been announced to provide further financial aid to UK businesses affected by the pandemic.
-The scheme, which opens from 6th April 2021, will support businesses of all sizes to restart, recover, and grow as lockdown restrictions gradually come to an end.
+With several existing Government loan schemes closed, such as CBILS and BBLS, the Recovery Loan Scheme (RLS) is designed to provide further financial aid to UK businesses affected by the pandemic.
+The scheme, which opened on 6th April 2021, was set up to support businesses of all sizes to restart, recover, and grow as lockdown restrictions gradually come to an end.

 How does RLS work?

-Recovery Loans are available through a network of accredited lenders, whose names are due to be announced soon.
+Recovery Loans are available through a network of accredited lenders.
 Through the scheme, lenders can provide up to £10 million per business in the form of a term loan, overdraft, invoice finance, or asset finance.

 RLS is different from previous schemes in a few important ways.
 There are no restrictions on turnover or trading history, so businesses of any size and income can be considered for a loan, and may apply for the maximum loan amount.
 Recovery Loans also differ from that of BBLS and other closed Government schemes in terms of repayments; once a Recovery Loan has been released, the borrower is responsible for covering the fees upfront, and for paying the interest and loan repayments straight away.

 - Businesses can apply for term loans and overdraft facilities of between £25,001 and £10 million once existing loan schemes close.

 - Invoice finance and asset finance are available between £1,000 and £10 million.

 - Terms of up to 6 years for term loans and asset finance facilities are available, with up to 3 years for overdrafts and invoice finance facilities.

 - No personal guarantees are taken on facilities of up to £250,000, and a borrower’s principal private residence cannot be taken as security.

 - The exact terms will be determined by the lender and will depend on a business' borrowing proposal.